rgcl/lang-def/README.md

 - Support to classic inhiterance.
 - Support to mixins.
 - Support to CommonJs (like node.js), AMD (like requireJs) and as vanilla global module.
+- Secure.
+If you forget to use the "new" operator to instantiate then TypeException is fired, so not fail silently.
 - Elegant API & clean code base.

 #Quick Example